shadps4-emu/shadPS4/README.md

 # Who are you?

 Old emulator fans and devs can recongnize me as "shadow" .
-I was founder and coder for a lot of emulation projects
+I was the founder and coder for a lot of emulation projects
 * PCSX
 * PCSX2
 * PCSP